SebastiaanJohn/knn-memory-clipcap/blogpost.md

 Both approaches were evaluated on the Conceptual Captions,[^sharma2018conceptual], NoCaps, and[^agrewal2019nocaps] COCO[^lin2014coco] datasets, achieving state-of-the-art performance while requiring significantly less training time and data than previous methods.
 Additionally, the ClipCap architecture is more straightforward and faster than earlier methods.

 ## Additional Results
-Multiple other experiments were conducted to determine when ClipCap performs well and when not.
+Multiple other experiments were conducted to determine when ClipCap performs well and when it does not.
 For example, the authors found that fine-tuning the LM results in a much more expressive model but that this model is more susceptible to overfitting.
 Additionally, an interpretability study was conducted to further understand the model's inner workings, in which the prefix embeddings are interpreted as a sequence of tokens.
 It was found that the interpretation is meaningful when both the mapping network and the LM are trained but that it becomes essentially unreadable when only the mapping network is trained.
 The authors hypothesize that this happens because the network is also charged with maneuvering the fixed LM.

 ## Ablation Studies
 The authors conducted multiple ablation studies to verify and motivate ClipCap's design choices.
 They found that the mapping network is crucial for the model to perform well and that a Transformer architecture is superior when the LM is frozen, while an MLP is more effective when the LM is additionally fine-tuned.
 Furthermore, the prefix length was a crucial hyperparameter; a prefix that is too short results in a lack of expressiveness, while a prefix that is too long results in a very large model that will be slow to train.